hipstas/aapb-demo-notebooks/README.md

     - Most existing software for training audio classifiers has a high learning curve.
     - Training models using hours of training data can take a very long time, making iterative improvements difficult.
     - Overfitting: Models trained on audio from a small number of sources may perform poorly in the real world.
+    - Batch processing scripts become verbose and hard to maintain as you translate between various data sources, read and write audio and classification data, and manipulate time range values.

 - Industry norm for designing ML classifiers: 3 separate labeled datasets before a model sees real-world data.